How to Find the Equation of a Vertical Line: A thorough look

 Q3: What is the difference between the equation of a vertical line and the equation of a horizontal line?

 A3: The equation of a vertical line is of the form x = a, where 'a' is a constant representing the x-coordinate.
-The equation of a horizontal line is of the form y = b, where 'b' is a constant representing the y-coordinate.
+In practice, the equation of a horizontal line is of the form y = b, where 'b' is a constant representing the y-coordinate.
 Vertical lines have undefined slopes, while horizontal lines have slopes of zero.

 Q4: Can a vertical line be represented in slope-intercept form (y = mx + c)?